oochooo/bestprice_limit_order_rust_python_binance/README.md

 **Notes**:
 - The code has only been run on a `ap-northeast-1` machine.
-- The BBO is evaluated against the resting order (possibly canceled/resubmitted) at every tick.
+- The BBO is evaluated against the resting order (and possibly canceled/resubmitted) at every tick.
 If you're doing multiple symbols simultaneously, rate limiting might be an issue.
 - Edge cases are not handled.
 Use at your own risk.

 ![Alt text](screenshot.png?raw=true "Screenshot")